How your nutrition, and your baby's, can help reduce allergies

 What to eat during pregnancy to reduce your child’s risk of developing an allergy

 A strong immune system is more likely to respond well to allergens.
 Therefore, by positively influencing your child’s immune system development, you may be able to reduce the likelihood of them developing an allergy.
-Dietary decisions during pregnancy such as the following may support the development of your child’s immune system while in the womb, therefore may reduce the risk of allergy:
+Dietary decisions during pregnancy such as the following may support the development of your child’s immune system while in the womb and may, therefore, reduce the risk of allergy:

 - Eating a healthy well balanced diet including plenty of prebiotic fibre and probiotic foods such as: